World Ocean Database Project

-The World Ocean Database Project, or WOD, is a project established by the Intergovernmental Oceanographic Commission (IOC).
-The project leader is Sydney Levitus who is director of the International Council for Science (ICSU) World Data Center (WDC) for Oceanography, Silver Spring.
+The World Ocean Database Project, or WOD, was established by the Intergovernmental Oceanographic Commission (IOC).
+The project leader was Sydney Levitus, also director of the International Council for Science (ICSU) World Data Center (WDC) for Oceanography, Silver Spring.
+Sydney Levitus retired in 2013.
 In recognition of the success of the IOC Global Oceanographic Data Archaeological and Rescue Project (GODAR project), a proposal was presented at the 16th Session of the Committee on International Oceanographic Data and Information Exchange (IODE), which was held in Lisbon, Portugal, in October–November 2000, to establish the World Ocean Database Project.
-This project is intended to stimulate international exchange of modern oceanographic data and encourage the development of regional oceanographic databases as well as the implementation of regional quality control procedures.
-This new Project was endorsed by the IODE at the conclusion of the Portugal meeting, and the IOC subsequently approved this project in June 2001.
+This project is intended to stimulate the international exchange of modern oceanographic data, encourage the development of regional oceanographic databases, and implement regional quality control procedures.
+After the Portugal meeting, the IODE endorsed this new Project, and the IOC subsequently approved this project in June 2001.

-The World Ocean Database represents the world’s largest collection of ocean profile-plankton data available internationally without restriction.
+The World Ocean Database represents the world's largest collection of ocean profile-plankton data available internationally without restriction.
 Data comes from the: (a) Sixty-five National Oceanographic Data Centers and nine Designated National Agencies (DNAs) (in Croatia, Finland, Georgia, Malaysia, Romania, Senegal, Sweden, Tanzania, and Ukraine), (b) International Ocean Observing Projects such as the completed World Ocean Circulation Experiment (WOCE) and Joint Global Ocean Flux Study (JGOFS), as well as currently active programs such as CLIVAR and Argo, (c) International Ocean Data Management Projects such as the IOC/IODE Global Oceanographic Data Archaeology and Rescue Project (GODAR), and (d) Real-time Ocean Observing Systems such as the IOC/IODE Global Temperature-Salinity Profile Project (GTSPP).
-All ocean data acquired by WDC Silver Spring – USA are considered as part of the WDC archive and are freely available as public domain data.
+All ocean data acquired by WDC Silver Spring – USA are considered part of the WDC archive and are freely available as public domain data.

 Comparison of World Ocean Databases

-The World Ocean Database was first released in 1994 and updates have been released approximately every four years, 1998, 2001, and 2005.
+The World Ocean Database was first released in 1994 and updates have been released approximately every four years: 1998, 2001, and 2005.
 The most recent World Ocean Database series, WOD09, was released in September 2009.
-The WOD09 has more than 9 million temperature profiles and 3.6 million salinity profiles.
-The table shows a comparison of the number of stations by instrument type in WOD09 with previous NODC/WDC global ocean databases.
+WOD09 has more than 9 million temperature and 3.6 million salinity profiles.
+The table compares the number of stations by instrument type in WOD09 with previous NODC/WDC global ocean databases.